HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/REPRODUCIBILITY.md

 Changing a paper parameter creates a different fingerprint.
 Dataset and attack selections are execution filters and do not change that fingerprint.
 A filtered run is therefore diagnostic until the directory contains both datasets and all 31 configured scenarios for each; the expected 62-row aggregate table is the completeness criterion.

-The fingerprint covers configuration values but not source-code or dependency changes.
 Every run records a compact software environment, and a publication archive should additionally retain the Git commit identifier and installed package inventory used to produce it.

 ## Dataset identity